vivrichards600/AutomatedVisualTesting/README.md

 ## TODOs
 There are a number of things I want to add over the next few months - please feel free to get involved in the project!

-* The ability to blanket over dynamic elements
 * Providing a dashboard for diff images and various test info
 * Storage options - AWS/ Google / Local - set in config?
 * Tolerance - ability to adjust to account for hardware colour differences